Skip to main content

 Do I have to keep records of rental income?

-Yes, the law requires you to keep and retain sufficient rent records for 7 years to enable the assessable value of your property to be readily ascertained.
-It is recommended that you retain lease agreements, correspondence relating to modification of lease terms and recovery of rent in arrears etc.
+Yes, the law requires you to keep and retain sufficient rent records for at least 7 years to enable the assessable value of your property to be readily ascertained.
+It is recommended that you retain lease agreements, correspondence relating to modification of lease terms, and recovery of rent in arrears etc.